Visits to St. Peter's Basilica in Rome

 Michelangelo's Pieta| ©Alejandro Moreno Calvo

-If you want to visit the Necropolis you may need an extra hour and if you also want to go up to the Dome, you will have to extend the visit a couple of hours to have enough time to go up, admire the views and then come back down.
+If you want to visit the Necropolis you may need an extra hour and if you also want to go up to the Dome, you will have to extend the visit for a couple of hours to have enough time to go up, admire the views and then come down.

-How to climb St. Peter's Dome
+How to climb St. Peter's Dome?

 Visit the dome| ©Clay Banks